 I wanted to be a writer but received nothing but discouragement from home.
 Nevertheless, I devoted everything I had to the school paper, The Pitt News, hoping that would propel me into some kind of worthwhile career and future.
 It seemed just as likely that I’d fall on my face and end up nowhere.

 On top of that, I was grappling with a loss that I couldn’t talk about, partly because I had no one I could talk to.
 One span of time in winter of 1996 was especially bad.
 I was angry, alone, unhappy.
 But walking out of the dorm one morning, I heard familiar music in the hallway:

 ♫ Won’t you be my neighbor… ♫

 The TV was playing in an empty common room, tuned to WQED (which was Mister Rogers’ home station.)
 And there he was — the sweatered one, feeding his fish, checking in with that little trolley that rolled through the wall into The Neighborhood of Make Believe.
 Memories came back of him asking me what I do with the mad that I feel.
 (I had lots to spare.
 Still do.)

 It feels silly to say — it felt silly then — but I stood mesmerized.
 His show felt like a cool hand on a hot head.
 I never sat down, but I watched the whole thing.
 Afterward, I left feeling … better.

 Several days later, I got in the elevator at the paper to ride down to the lobby of the William Pitt Union.
-The doors opened, and who is standing there but Mr. Rogers.
+The doors opened, and who is standing there but Mister Rogers.
 For real.

-I thought I was hallucinating for a moment.
-But there he stood, a slim, old man in a big coat and scarf, eyes twinkling behind his glasses, a small case clasped between his hands in front of him.
+I thought I was hallucinating for a moment, but there he stood, a slim, old man in a big coat and scarf, eyes twinkling behind his glasses, a small case clasped between his hands in front of him.